1956 Sugar Bowl: Aftermath

-The 1956 Sugar Bowl is considered the first step towards integration for Georgia Tech as they also opposed Griffin's push to cut funding from colleges which adhered to integration.
-President Van Leer would suddenly die two weeks after the game.
-4 years after his death an overwhelming majority of the 2,741 students present voted to endorse integration of qualified applicants, regardless of race.
-However, the regents of both Georgia University and Georgia Tech instituted a new policy of refusing to play against integrated teams in integrated stadiums for games that took place in the South, but this was largely symbolic and unenforced.
-Just four years later, Georgia accepted an invitation to the Orange Bowl to play against the University of Missouri, which had two black running backs.

 Georgia Tech guard Franklin Brooks was named the game's MVP.
 Bobby Grier's participation in the 1956 Sugar Bowl, as well as the support he received from various communities, is seen by some experts as a milestone in American race relations.
 Bobby Grier's is now known as a trailblazer who broke the color barrier.

 Brooks went on to have a successful coaching career after a brief stint with the Washington Redskins.
 Brooks coached at the high school level before returning to Georgia Tech as an assistant coach under Pepper Rodgers.
 Excelling as an assistant coach, Brooks was poised to become Rogers' replacement but was untimely stricken with inoperable lung cancer.

 Brooks was a non-smoker and non-drinker.
 According to doctor's reports, he developed cancer as a result of exposure to asbestos during a summer job as a teen.
 Despite his courageous fight over a two-year period, Brooks died in 1977.
 Among friends and family, Brooks' funeral procession included College and Pro Football greats such as Eddie Lee Ivery and Bill Curry.

 Brooks' struggles with cancer contributed to reform and ultimately the elimination of unsafe asbestos production.
 Governments and businesses all around the world have urgently taken measures to eliminate structures containing asbestos over the last twenty-five years.
 Artist Julian Hoke Harris would later sculpt a portrait plaque to honor Van Leer's stance against Governor Griffin.

+In 2019, Grier was elected as a member of the Sugar Bowl Hall of Fame.
+On Oct 1, 2022, Georgia Tech and University of Pittsburgh played again.
+During the game, the 1956 Sugar Bowl and Grier were honored.
+Grier was also enshrined in the Pittsburgh Hall of Fame live on ACC Network and ESPN.
+Actor Anthony Mackie, Grier's son Rob, granddaughter Camille and GT's grandson Blake Van Leer III were present on the field.

+Later in 2022, Grier along with his son Rob were invited for a VIP tour at Georgia Tech, College Football Hall of Fame and National Center for Civil and Human Rights.
+While at Georgia Tech, Grier met 1956's Georgie Tech's Quarterback Wade Mitchell for the first time since 1956.
+Georgia Tech's president Ángel Cabrera was there to welcome Grier.
+The Van Leer and Grier families remain close to this day.

-A film about Bobby Grier and Blake R Van Leer is being produced by Bobby’s son Rob and Blake’s grandson.
-They want it to be a film about hope and coming together.
+A film about Bobby Grier and Blake R Van Leer is being produced by Bobby's son Rob and Blake's grandson.
+They want it to be a film about inspiring change makers and coming together.